Goodyear to recall RV tires 19 years after last one was made

 Goodyear will replace the tires with a newer model at no cost to RV owners.
 Owners of tires used on other vehicles can exchange them for $500.

-Goodyear said the RV makers who used the tires are no longer in business, so it does not have access to registration data for the RVs with the faulty tires.
+Goodyear said in government documents that the RV makers who used the tires are no longer in business, so it does not have access to registration data for the RVs with the faulty tires.

 NHTSA issued a statement urging anyone who owns, rents or uses and RV or truck with 22.5-inch rims to make sure that G159 tires are not on the vehicles.
 “If their vehicle has these tires, they should have this recall completed as soon as possible,” the statement said.